 The top layer is a water-repellant thick and coarse layer and the lower layer is a thick, shorter insulating layer.
 Both layers must be shed out periodically to help the coat function the way it should to keep this dog healthy, dry, safe and warm.

-Do White English Golden Retrievers Shed Less?
+Do They Shed Less?

 One common misunderstanding between the American and English Golden Retriever breed lines is that the English breed line sheds less than the American breed line.
 This myth first arose because the English breed line dogs can have a sparser coat than its American counterparts.